 Canton is a somewhat small town located in the state of Connecticut.
 With a population of 10,298 people and two constituent neighborhoods, Canton is the 95th largest community in Connecticut.

-Canton is a decidedly white-collar town, with fully 87.69% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Canton is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Canton who work in management occupations (14.78%), office and administrative support (11.97%), and sales jobs (9.32%).
+Canton is a decidedly white-collar town, with fully 88.04% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Canton is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Canton who work in management occupations (13.74%), office and administrative support (10.89%), and business and financial occupations (9.01%).

 Also of interest is that Canton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Canton in 2010 was $47,497, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $189,988 for a family of four.
+The per capita income in Canton in 2010 was $52,569, which is wealthy relative to Connecticut and the nation.
+This equates to an annual income of $210,276 for a family of four.

+Canton is a somewhat ethnically-diverse town.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Asian.
-Important ancestries of people in Canton include Irish, German, English, and Polish.
+Important ancestries of people in Canton include Irish, Italian, German, English, and French.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Italian.